 Your colon is the long, tube-like organ (also known as the large intestine) that helps your body digest food.
 A healthy colon takes the water out of the food you eat, and leaves a solid waste that your body gets rid of through the rectum and anus.
 If you could stretch out the colon, it would be about 6 feet long.
 Cancers are named for the part of the body in which they start to grow.
 Colon cancer is a cancer that grows in the colon.
 This kind of cancer starts as a polyp, or small collection of abnormal cells.
 Polyps do not cause any symptoms for a person.

 Most people begin getting screened for colon cancer when they turn 50 years old.
 However, if you have a personal or family history of colon health problems, you might need to be screened sooner.
-If you are near age 50 and have never been screened for colon cancer, you should talk to your doctor about this important test.
+If you are near age 50 and have never been screened for colon cancer, you should talk to your doctor about which screening option would be best for you.